DataDog/documentation/content/en/code_analysis/faq/_index.md

 detected in this file.

-If no services or teams are found, Datadog uses the `CODEOWNERS` [file][8] file in your repository.
+If no services or teams are found, Datadog uses the `CODEOWNERS` [file][8] in your repository.
 The `CODEOWNERS` file determines which team owns a file in your Git provider.
 You need to correctly define the mapping between your Git provider teams and your Datadog teams for this feature to work.

 ## Static Analysis